Continuing Education Activity

 Burn sepsis is the number one cause of death in patients with extensive burns.
-Prevention is imperative, and topical antiseptic/antibiotic medications are a vital factor in the prevention of burn wound infection and thus burn sepsis in these patients.
+Prevention is imperative, and topical antiseptic/antibiotic medications are vital in preventing burn wound infection and thus burn sepsis in these patients.
 Topical silver sulfadiazine is a common antibacterial prophylaxis agent for burns.
-The medication is known for its safety and tolerability.
-Typically burn dressings consists of topical silver sulfadiazine in combination with fine mesh gauze and is usable in both the inpatient and outpatient setting.
-It is widely available, and it is a low-cost drug, making it a standard choice in the prevention of infection in patients with burns.
+The drug is known for its safety and tolerability.
+Typically burn dressings consist of topical silver sulfadiazine combined with fine mesh gauze and are usable in both the inpatient and outpatient settings.
+It is widely available and a low-cost drug, making it a common choice to prevent infection in patients with burns.

 Because of the threat of disease, topical antibacterial therapy is an important part of wound care in burn patients.
-Silver sulfadiazine is a sulfa-derived antibiotic medication approved by the Federal Drug Administration for the prevention and treatment of wound infection in patients with 2nd and 3rd-degree burns.
+Silver sulfadiazine is a sulfa-derived antibiotic medication approved by the Federal Drug Administration to prevent and treat wound infection in patients with 2nd and 3rd-degree burns.
 The drug was approved for this use in 1973 and has been at the forefront of burn treatment since that time.
 Clinicians sometimes use this drug is sometimes used in the treatment of other skin infections not related to burns, such as ulcers.
 These uses do not have approval by the Federal Drug Administration and are “off-label.”

-Medical professionals recommend its use once or twice daily, with reapplication as needed for the prevention of wound-sepsis in the treatment of burns.
-Topical antibacterial prophylaxis intends to control microbe colonization in the wound and prevent the development of wound-sepsis, while also maintaining a low level of systemic absorption.
+Medical professionals recommend its use once or twice daily, with reapplication as needed to prevent wound-sepsis in the treatment of burns.
+Topical antibacterial prophylaxis intends to control microbe colonization in the wound and prevent the development of wound-sepsis while also maintaining a low level of systemic absorption.
 Silver sulfadiazine is the most commonly used topical antibiotic medication in burn patients because of its affordability, ease of use, and tolerability.

-Silver sulfadiazine is a sulfonamide-containing antibacterial; however, unlike other sulfa drugs, this does not inhibit folic acid synthesis.
+Silver sulfadiazine is a sulfonamide-containing antibacterial; however, this does not inhibit folic acid synthesis, unlike other sulfa drugs.
 Its antibacterial effects are due to the silver ions.
 As such, the silver ions only act superficially, and there is limited eschar penetration.
 The exact mechanism of action of silver sulfadiazine is currently unknown, but the drug hypothetically produces its bactericidal effects by increasing cell wall permeability through the impairment of DNA replication, the direct modification of the lipid cell membrane, and/or the formation of free radicals.

 Silver sulfadiazine is considered to be extremely safe; however, there should be limitations to its use.
 This medication slows re-epithelization and should stop once there is visible evidence of healing.
 Additionally, with repeated use, a pseudoeschar will form over the affected area preventing adequate assessment of the burn wound.
 This technique requires mechanical debridement to remove, which is often painful.

-Hematologic effects are the most common side effects, which include agranulocytosis, aplastic anemia, hemolytic anemia, and leukopenia.
+Hematologic effects are the most common side effects, including agranulocytosis, aplastic anemia, hemolytic anemia, and leukopenia.
 Practitioners should follow laboratory screening recommendations and inquire about symptoms of infection and or anemia during patient encounters.

 Dermatologic reactions, including erythema multiforme, pruritis, skin discoloration, skin photosensitivity, rash, and Stevens-Johnson syndrome, have all been reported.
 Patients who have previously experienced a rash in response to silver sulfadiazine should not use this medication as this can be a sign of an allergy.